 The satisfaction I get from eating a burger is usually dependant on just one thing, the toppings.
 If you put enough condiments, caramelized onions, sautéed mushrooms and avocado on a piece of cardboard, top it with a pickle and put it in a bun, I will happily eat it without a single complaint.
 To be perfectly frank, the patty is more or less irrelevant.

 These Shrimp Burgers are a total game changer.
 With delicious chunks of tender shrimp packed into each bite and subtle flavours of lemon and parsley, toppings are unnecessary.
-I served the shrimp burgers in a grain free bun (recipe from Against All Grain) and topped it with a lemon and garlic aioli, lettuce and a pickle but these would be just as good eaten plain with a salad, or made mini, topped with the aioli and served as finger food.
+I like serving the shrimp burgers in a lettuce bun topped with a lemon and garlic aioli, lettuce and a pickle.

 - 1 egg